postgrespro/pg_probackup/Documentation.md

 `pg_probackup archive-get -B backup_dir --instance instance_name --wal-file-path %p --wal-file-name %f`

-`pg_probackup checkdb -B backup_dir --instance instance_name [-D data_dir] [option...]`

 ### Overview

 As compared to other backup solutions, pg_probackup offers the following benefits that can help you implement different backup strategies and deal with large amounts of data:

-- Incremental backup: page-level incremental backup of three different modes allows you to devise the backup strategy in accordance with your data flow
+- Incremental backup: page-level incremental backup allows you save to disk space, speed up backup and restore.
+With three different incremental modes you can plan the backup strategy in accordance with your data flow
 - Validation: Automatic data consistency checks and on-demand backup validation without actual data recovery
 - Verification: On-demand verification of PostgreSQL instance via dedicated command `checkdb`
 - Retention: Managing backups in accordance with retention policies - Time and/or Redundancy based, with two retention methods: `delete expired` and `merge expired`
-- Parallelization: Running backup, restore, merge, verificaton and validation processes on multiple parallel threads
+- Parallelization: Running backup, restore, merge, delete, verificaton and validation processes on multiple parallel threads
 - Compression: Storing backup data in a compressed state to save disk space
 - Deduplication: Saving disk space by not copying the not changed non-data files ('_vm', '_fsm', etc)
 - Remote operations: Backup PostgreSQL instance located on remote machine or restore backup on it
 - Backup from replica: Avoid extra load on the master server by taking backups from a standby
 - External directories: Add to backup content of directories located outside of the PostgreSQL data directory (PGDATA), such as scripts, configs, logs and pg_dump files
-- Backup Catalog: get list of backups and all corresponding metadata about them in `plain` or `json` formats
+- Backup Catalog: get list of backups and corresponding meta information in `plain` or `json` formats

 To manage backup data, pg_probackup creates a **backup catalog**.
 This is a directory that stores all backup files with additional meta information, as well as WAL archives required for point-in-time recovery.
 You can store backups for different instances in separate subdirectories of a single **backup catalog**.

 Using pg_probackup, you can take full or incremental backups:
 - FULL backups contain all the data files required to restore the database cluster.
 - Incremental backups only store the data that has changed since the previous backup.
-It allows to decrease the backup size and speed up backup operations. pg_probackup supports the following modes of incremental backups:
+It allows to decrease the backup size and speed up backup and restore operations. pg_probackup supports the following modes of incremental backups:
     - DELTA backup.
 In this mode, pg_probackup reads all data files in the data directory and copies only those pages that has changed since the previous backup.
 Note that this mode can impose read-only I/O pressure equal to a full backup.
     - PAGE backup.
 In this mode, pg_probackup scans all WAL files in the archive from the moment the previous full or incremental backup was taken.
 Newly created backups contain only the pages that were mentioned in WAL records.
 This requires all the WAL files since the previous backup to be present in the WAL archive.
 If the size of these files is comparable to the total size of the database cluster files, speedup is smaller, but the backup still takes less space.
 You have to configure WAL archiving as explained in the section [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving) to make PAGE backups.
     - PTRACK backup.
 In this mode, PostgreSQL tracks page changes on the fly.
 Continuous archiving is not necessary for it to operate.
 Each time a relation page is updated, this page is marked in a special PTRACK bitmap for this relation.
 As one page requires just one bit in the PTRACK fork, such bitmaps are quite small.
 Tracking implies some minor overhead on the database server operation, but speeds up incremental backups significantly.